Joseph (1995 film): Plot

 Pharaoh summons Joseph to interpret his own troubling dreams.
 Joseph says the seven fat cows and the seven full ears of corn in the dream mean there will be seven years of plenty, but the seven sickly cows and the seven thin ears of corn signify seven years of severe famine caused by a drought.
 Joseph suggests that all the farmers give one-fifth of their crops to Pharaoh for storage for the coming famine.
 Impressed, Pharaoh appoints Joseph as governor, second only to Pharaoh; he also gives Joseph a wife, Asenath.
 Potiphar and Ednan now serve under Joseph.

 Seven years later, the famine began.
 Joseph and Asenath have two sons, Manasseh and Ephraim.
 In Canaan, Jacob learns of the abundance in Egypt and sends most of his sons to buy grain.
 Joseph recognizes his brothers, accuses them of spying, and throws them into prison; where Reuben declares his belief they're being divinely punished for betraying their family.
 Joseph insists they prove their innocence by bringing the youngest brother Benjamin to Egypt.

 After the brothers bring Benjamin, he is framed for theft and arrested.
 When they rise up against their guards, Joseph reveals his true identity to all of them.
 Benjamin immediately embraces Joseph, but the others are ashamed.
 Joseph embraces each one in turn, saying that God used their evil intentions for the ultimate good, preparing Joseph for his current position so that he can provide for his extended family.

 Joseph sends his brothers home to bring Jacob and the entire settlement to Egypt during the remaining five years of the famine.
-The clan arrives in Egypt to be reunited with Joseph.
+The clan arrives in Egypt to be reunited with Joseph, not knowing what their descendants will face in the years ahead.